scottcolfer/scottcolfer.github.io/_posts/2020-12-24-2020-ten-year-retrospective.md

 **Progress**

 Early days.
 I’ve done some ad hoc, one on one conversations and helped some people to make the jump from commercial sector to non-profit sector.
 I’ve recently started a newsletter called [Good Product Management](https://goodproduct.management/) to see if I can usefully build a platform to amplify product managers who put people before profit.
 But, as with a few on this list, a lot more to do.

-4. There’s more to strategy than roadmaps
+# 4. There’s more to strategy than roadmaps
-Improvement
+**Improvement**

 Talk about product strategy in its broadest sense and downplay the significance of the roadmap.

-Background
+**Background**

 Product roadmaps are overloaded with significance and are a source of uncertainty among product managers.
 It’s the most common topic to come-up in communities of practice, coaching, and mentoring.
 And it’s often code for something else.
 Asking for the product roadmap often means ‘I’d like to know what your product strategy is’.
 Product strategy is built from lots of things, roadmaps are just one of them.

-Progress
+**Progress**

-I reckon I’ve done as much as I can on roadmaps themselves, culminating in this (post)[https://www.mindtheproduct.com/product-roadmaps-in-five-easy-pieces/] for Mind the Product and this (overview)[https://scottcolfer.com/2018/09/30/roadmap.html] on my own blog.
+I reckon I’ve done as much as I can on roadmaps themselves, culminating in this [post](https://www.mindtheproduct.com/product-roadmaps-in-five-easy-pieces/) for Mind the Product and this [overview](https://scottcolfer.com/2018/09/30/roadmap.html) on my own blog.
 I need to start talking about product strategy more generally and show roadmaps to be just small part of it.
-Made a start in a recent (episode)[https://buttondown.email/goodproductmanagement/archive/da8666fe-eb79-4b90-8bc5-30a5a552cf48] of my (newsletter)[https://goodproduct.management/].
+Made a start in a recent [episode](https://buttondown.email/goodproductmanagement/archive/da8666fe-eb79-4b90-8bc5-30a5a552cf48) of my [newsletter](https://goodproduct.management/).

-5. Head of Product: Opposite of what I expected Improvement
+# 5. Head of Product: Opposite of what I expected
+**Improvement**

 Dedicate as much time to developing your operational skills and organisational skills as you do on your product leadership skills.

-Background
+**Background**

 I unofficially started as Head of Product for my organisation in 2016 and won the role officially through open recruitment in 2017.
 I’m still excited and privileged to have the role.
 We’re a profession of 60+ people in a business unit of 1,000+ people serving the whole of England and an internal workforce of 80,000+ colleagues.
 Big challenges, amazing job satisfaction.

 It’s also been the exact opposite of what I expected.
 My focus for the first year was the operations of the profession.
 Second year, organisational improvement was added on (we had a large merger).
 Third year was seeing lots of work pay off and the profession reach maturity.
 It’s at this point that I start significant work on thinking about value and product strategy across the organisation.
 And notice I say ‘begin’, rather than ‘have sorted’.
 My expectation of Head of Product/Director of Product/Chief Product Officer had always been that it was focused on value and strategy alone.
 And in some organisations it is.
 But I was (kinda) the first Head of Product at my organisation and what everyone needed initially was an operational Head of Product.
 Over the years, each operational activity and organisational improvement that’s been rolled out has cleared a little more space.
 And most importantly, each awesome person working with me in the profession becomes a leader in their own right.
 All of this adds up to me making the space and earning the privilege to start doing more strategic work.

-Progress
+**Progress**

-I started this improvement in 2017, continuing in 2018, and sharing it via a (post)[https://scottcolfer.com/2019/09/01/product-leadership.html] in 2019.
+I started this improvement in 2017, continuing in 2018, and sharing it via a [post](https://scottcolfer.com/2019/09/01/product-leadership.html) in 2019.
 I’ve started contextualising this so it’ll work in my particular organisation and need to implement more in 2021, alongside looking for gaps and undertaking further development.

 # 6. I’ve taken Discovery for granted
 **Improvement**